basnijholt/adaptive-scheduler/README.md

 ## :thinking: What is this?

-The Adaptive scheduler is designed to solve the problem of running more learners than you can run with a single runner and/or can use >1k cores.
+Adaptive Scheduler is designed to address the challenge of executing a large number of `adaptive.Learner`s in parallel, even when using more than **1k-100k cores**.

-`ipyparallel` and `distributed` provide powerful engines for interactive sessions.
-However, when you want to connect to >1k cores, they start to struggle.
-Furthermore, on a shared cluster, there is often the problem of starting an interactive session with enough space available.
+Traditional engines like `ipyparallel` and `distributed` can struggle with such high core counts because there is a central process that communicates with each worker.

-Our approach is to schedule a different job for each `adaptive.Learner`.
-The creation and running of these jobs are managed by `adaptive-scheduler`.
-This means that your calculation will definitely run, even though the cluster might be fully occupied at the moment.
-Because of this approach, there is almost no limit to how many cores you want to use.
-You can either use 10 nodes for 1 job (`learner`) or 1 core for 1 job (`learner`) while scheduling hundreds of jobs.
+This library schedules a separate job for each `adaptive.Learner`, and manages the creation and execution of these jobs.
+This ensures that your calculations will run even if the cluster is currently fully occupied (because job will just be put in the queue).
+The approach allows for nearly limitless core usage, whether you allocate 10 nodes for a single job or 1 core for a single job while scheduling hundreds of jobs.

-The computation is designed to be maximally local.
-This means that if one of the jobs crashes, there is no problem and it will automatically schedule a new one and continue the calculation where it left off (thanks to Adaptive's periodic saving functionality).
-Even if the central "job manager" dies, the jobs will continue to run (although no new jobs will be scheduled).
+The computation is designed for maximum locality.
+If a job crashes, it will automatically reschedule a new one and continue the calculation from where it left off, thanks to Adaptive's periodic saving functionality.
+Even if the central "job manager" fails, the jobs will continue to run, although no new jobs will be scheduled.

 ## :dart: Design Goals